beyond9thousand/meta/guides/media.md

 ## Browser add-ons

+!!!
-> Add-ons that are meant to be used as a backbone for core streaming services in order to add features like profile generation, episode schedule alerts, chapter skipping etc
+Add-ons designed to act as a backbone for core streaming services, providing features such as profile updates, episode synchronization and schedule alerts, and so on
+!!!

 - [MALSync](https://malsync.moe/)